10000TB/10000TB.github.io/_posts/2018-01-07-My-Clarification-On-Problem-Guess-Number-Higher-or-Lower-II.md

 ---
 layout: "post"
-title: "My clarification on the problem: Guess number higher or lower II"
+title: "Some arrogant clarification on a problem: Guess number higher or lower II"
 comments: true
 ---